Leberbaum/docs/_posts/2012-09-27-Neither_The_Son.md

     then angels (who are emphasized to be in heaven, and so above men on earth), and then comes the Son.
-So to suggest that an "ignorant humanity" is indicated by the divine title "The Son" here also wrecks this gradation: The Son is clearly represented as SUPERIOR to the angels in heaven here!
+So to suggest that an "ignorant humanity" is indicated by the divine title "The Son" here also wrecks this gradation: The Son is clearly represented as **superior** to the angels in heaven here!

     Also, the whole of this chapter, leading up to this climax, is